OCEAN-HL/OpenCV-based-Object-Avoidance-Robot-Guidance/README.md

 Consideration is given to real-time obstacles, ensuring the robot avoids any obstruction.

 *5. Communication to the Robot:* The computed path is sent back to the robot for guiding it through the museum.

+If you need help, easily raise an issue.
+Or come to me by *ocean.h.li@bristol.ac.uk*.